danieledurante/PredProbitGP/Tutorial.md

 }
 ```

-We now **define the grid of **`α`** values** for point-search, and **create the training sample for the scenario `n = 225`** by selecting a 15 × 15 sub-grid of equally-spaced configurations (along with their associated probability parameters and simulated responses) from the `10000` training locations previously simulated; see Section 3 in the article for additional details.
+We now **define the grid of **`α`** values** for point-search, and **create the training sample for the scenario `n = 225`** by selecting a 15 × 15 sub-grid of equally-spaced configurations (along with their associated probability parameters and simulated responses) from the `10000` training locations originally simulated; see Section 3 in the article for additional details.

 ``` r
 # alpha grid